onap/vnfrqts-requirements/docs/Chapter7.rst

 **VNF telemetry via standardized interface**

-* R-51910 The VNF **MUST** provide all telemetry (e.g., fault event records, syslog records, performance records etc.) to ONAP using the model, format and mechanisms described in this section.
+* R-51910 The xNF **MUST** provide all telemetry (e.g., fault event records, syslog records, performance records etc.) to ONAP using the model, format and mechanisms described in this section.

 **Encoding and Serialization**